(As told to Team Bonobology)

 I tried helping out my poor mother-in-law as much as I could, but they were not satisfied despite knowing I’m not interested in doing house chores.
 They expect me to run the house physically, cook or ask my mother-in-law to cook.
 I feel ashamed to ask her to cook for me every day.

 Related reading: 8 ways to deal with disrespectful in-laws

 We finally moved out, but is it enough?

 I have been in so much depression ever since we have moved to Mumbai to my in-laws’ house and this one incident with my father-in-law still haunts me in my sleep.

-Finally now, I have given my relationship a second chance.
-We moved out from my in-laws’ home and live separately.
+Finally, now, I have given my relationship a second chance.
+We moved out of my in-laws’ home and live separately.
 My husband agreed to it because he knows his father’s nature and he too often has disputes with him at work.
 He didn’t seem mentally prepared for it as much as I was, but we did move out together.
 I told him “I am prepared for the best and the worst.
 Whether you want to live with me or not, whether you are happy with me or not is your call.
-I don’t want to pressurise you and tell you to move with me, because I don’t want to be blamed in the future.
+I don’t want to pressurise you and tell you to move with me because I don’t want to be blamed in the future.
 And if we are together, I will still continue doing as much as I can for our new home but I will definitely need my own staff in the house.
-At least two people whether full timers or part timers, because I am mentally, physically and emotionally exhausted living with your parents with restrictions.”
+At least two people whether full-timers or part-timers, because I am mentally, physically and emotionally exhausted living with your parents with restrictions.”